Do you want to capture jaw-dropping Milky Way photos?

 Great photos are possible when you understand how these three relate to each other in low-light conditions.

-Your DSLR needs to be set to manual mode.
+Your camera needs to be set to manual mode.
 If you don’t know how to set the following features we suggest some further reading on the manual operations of your specific camera.

 This is lens dependent.
 Since we want to gather as much light as possible in a short space of time, the wider the better.
 Most lenses are f/4 or f/2,8 – work with what your lens allows.
 Some advice for those fast lenses like f/1,8 – you’ll get better results by stopping the lens down to f/2,8.
 Shooting too wide on some of these can cause blooming & chromatic aberration to show itself.